 Experts in the field of human sexuality recommend married couples have sex 2-3 times per week to maintain intimacy.
 However, each couple must develop a frequency schedule that works for them.
 Talk about your desires, fantasies, and needs.
 Don’t neglect this important part of your marriage.

 Many men avoid counseling because they are used to fixing problems on their own.
 But sometimes you need an impartial voice to help you gain perspective.
 If you feel the desire to stray from your marriage, you should seek counseling immediately.
-A professional counselor can help you can your spouse deal with marital problems and develop solutions to fix them.
+A professional counselor can help you and your spouse deal with marital problems and develop solutions to fix them.

 photo by Roger Kirby